tjcchen/vue-practice/README.md

   It is designed from the ground up to be incrementally adoptable, and can easily scale between a library and a framework depending on different use cases.
 It consists of an approachable core library that focuses on the view layer only, and an ecosystem of supporting libraries that helps you tackle complexity in large Single-Page Applications.
 </p>
 <p>
-  "Progressive" means developers can learn this Js framework in a way that from simple to the complexity
+  "Progressive" means developers can learn this web framework in a way that from simple to complex
 </p>

 <h2>Documentation</h2>